Duricef Side Effects

-Note: This document contains side effect information about cefadroxil.
+Note: This page contains information about the side effects of cefadroxil.
 Some of the dosage forms included on this document may not apply to the brand name Duricef.

 Not all side effects for Duricef may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefadroxil: oral capsule, oral powder for suspension, oral tablet

 Along with its needed effects, some unwanted effects may be caused by cefadroxil (the active ingredient contained in Duricef).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking cefadroxil:Rare

 - Black, tarry stools

 - blistering, peeling, or loosening of the skin